CLOTHES CLOSET REDO

 What do we DO about it?
 ADJUST.
 So what, we can't wear exactly what we used to wear.
 Grieve for it, and then move forward.
 I'm not saying I don't still very occasionally feel tears in my eyes... as I'm walking in the lingerie section while shopping, or in the changing room while trying on clothes that aren't going to work, but there are so many things that are WORSE than that to live with.

-I often think of that brave woman we've all seen on tv back several years ago, who had the first face transplant to repair severe damage.
+I often think of that brave woman we saw on tv back several years ago, who had the first face transplant to repair severe damage.
 If I told her my piddly problem of not being able to wear a particular style blouse neckline, she'd probably want to slap me into next week and say 'GET OVER IT', and she'd be justified in thinking that.
 If she can get used to a new face, surely I can bear up under wearing a more modest neckline, pffth...

 Anyway, think of that as we do our next step, because you CAN handle it.
 Find a large mirror, something full length if you have it, and try your clothes on, one top or dress at a time, while wearing the heaviest mastectomy forms you own and the bra that you wear most often.
-Lean forward as if to pick up a pen you've dropped in front of you, then tilt your head back to look up at the mirror.
+Lean forward as if to pick up a pen you've dropped in front of you, then tilt your head to look up at the mirror.
 If you can see BEHIND your 'breasts' in the mirror, you just MIGHT be wearing an article of clothing that can be taken to the nearest consignment shop or donated to a thrift shop.

 Go down the row in your closet, try on EVERYTHING... tank tops, exercise garments, Sunday best, swimsuits, t-shirts, evening wear, whatever.
 Don't forget to clean out your bureau drawers as well'.
 Be strong, and put it aside in the 'to go' pile if you see that it's going to embarrass you.